KamijouMikoto/MAD-UV_2025/README.md

-# MAD-UV Challenge 2025 Baseline Code
+# MADUV Challenge 2025 Baseline Code

-This repository provides the baseline code for **The 1st INTERSPEECH Mice Autism Detection via Ultrasound Vocalisation (MAD-UV) Challenge**, focusing on the classification of ultrasonic vocalisations (USVs) from mice.
+This repository provides the baseline code for **The 1st INTERSPEECH Mice Autism Detection via Ultrasound Vocalisation (MADUV) Challenge**, focusing on the classification of ultrasonic vocalisations (USVs) from mice.

 The baseline code demonstrates signal preprocessing, feature extraction, model training, validation, and prediction.

-More information about the challenge via https://www.mad-uv.org/.
+More information about the challenge via https://www.maduv.org/.

 ---